"""

 css_selectors=None,

-xpath_selectors=None, *args, **kwargs):
+xpath_selectors=None,

 super().__init__(*args, **kwargs)

-self.start_urls = json.loads(json.dumps(url_list.split(',')))
+self.start_urls = json.loads(json.dumps(url_list.split(",")))

-self.allowed_domains = json.loads(json.dumps(allowed_domains.split(',')))
+self.allowed_domains = json.loads(json.dumps(allowed_domains.split(",")))

 self.follow_links = eval(json.loads(json.dumps(follow_links)))